RodricBr/Bash-Professional/README.md

 - `|` : The pipe operator, passes the output of one command as input to another.
 A command built from the pipe operator is called a pipeline. <br>
 <img src="./assets/c-operators-5.png">

+> The pipe (as well as the parentheses) creates a **SubShell** to execute the commands, so use it only when it's really necessary. <br>
+> When you create a SubShell, you are going to export the entire environment of your current shell to the subshell you are creating, <br>
+> so it consumes a lot of time when used.
+However, most importantly, **anything done in a subshell is lost when the process terminates**. <br>
+> When the child shell dies, it can't send back to the parent shell what you created in it. <br>

 > Any output printed by `ls` is passed as input to `wc` (which will count words).

 - `|&` : This is a shorthand for `2>&1` | in bash and zsh.
 It passes both standard output and standard error of one command as input to another.